nagoya-foundation/dynasync/README.md

 # dynasync

-> A project to sincronize local files with AWS DynamoDB service.
+> A project to synchronize local files with AWS DynamoDB service.
 Here we implement a very simple versioning system, barely with commit and tag only.
-The intention is to simplify workflow by providing an easy to learn solution.
+The intention is to simplify work flow by providing an easy to learn solution.

 ## Prerequisites